cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 #### Create a message to send to the app service

-Declare a variable for the message to send.
-On Android, the messages that you send to remote app services will be of the following type.
+Declare a variable to store the message to send.
+On Android, the messages that you send to remote app services will be of the **Map** type.

 ```Java
 private Map<String, Object> mMessagePayload = null;